devmwatha/DecodeString/README.md

-AWS question on decode string (traversing a 2-d array diagonally)
+traversing a 2-d array diagonally